bookie/lib-nmea/README.md

 Please reference to [OEM4 Family of Receivers - Command and Log Reference Manual](http://www.novatel.com/assets/Documents/Manuals/om-20000047.pdf) for details.

 ## Operation
 This library import/export information from individual NMEA message from/into its assoicated structure.

+## Message Format
+Each sentence begins with a '$' and ends with a carriage return/line feed sequence and can be **no longer than 80 characters** of visible text (plus the line terminators).
+The data is contained within this single line with data items separated by commas.
+The data itself is just ASCII text and may extend over multiple sentences in certain specialized instances but is normally fully contained in one variable length sentence.

 ## Decoding Flow
 1. Read NMEA sentenses from file